 - Pool slides must be wet for safe sliding.

 - While servicing your pool, shake the slide to detect any loose bolts.
 Water on a pool deck can cause rusted bolts, so inspect for signs of rust.

 - Check the water supply line for leaks, which could lower the pool water level and lead to equipment that runs dry and results in costly repairs.

 Slides are out in the open, exposed to the elements.
-Because they can discolor quickly, use a glaze/polish kit to restore its appearance.
+Because they can discolor quickly, use a glaze/polish kit to restore their appearance.
 Refrain from painting a weather-beaten slide, because the constant sliding friction and exposure to heat and temperature extremes will quickly make the surface appear even worse.
-Painted slides or surfaces can oxidize, causing powdery streaks on the backs and bottoms of swimmers.